slzhong/RubiksCube/README.md

-# Rubiks-AI
+# RubiksCube

-An AI to solve a Rubik's Cube Edit
+It is now only a rubiks cube.

 demo: <http://www.slzhong.cn/rubiks/>